 One of the tips for the kit is to make sure to put the original bolt back in the gun when you are done with the conversion kit.
 No mention is made of why, but it is better to just follow directions sometimes, so that is what we did.

 Practice, Practice, Practice!
 That is what just about every article you read on how to improve your shooting will say.
-But how do you do that at 20 cents a round?
+But how do you do that at upwards of a buck a round?
 There is no cheap surplus .ammo around anymore, so if you really want to punch paper or clang steel a lot you pretty much have to either be a trust fund baby, marry a trust fund baby, or find a way to shoot .22s.
-At pennies a round and available pretty much everywhere, there is no better tool for honing your shooting skills on the cheap than .22 Long Rifle ammo and a gun that shoots it well.
+At pennies a round and available pretty much everywhere (under normal market conditions), there is no better tool for honing your shooting skills on the cheap than .22 Long Rifle ammo and a gun that shoots it well.

 You can of course just go out and buy a regular garden variety .22, like a Ruger 10-22, Remington Nylon 66, Beretta NEOS, and numerous examples from Henry that are very affordable and shoot really well.